h586613/a1dat250/dat250-expass2.md

 **Find a way to inspect the database tables being created and attach a screenshot of the database schema to your report.
 Do the created tables correspond to your initial thoughts regarding the exercise?**

+see above. yes, the tables corresponded to my expectations after learning about how different relations are represented.